HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 {{ figure_markup(
   image="cache-control-and-max-age-and-expires.png",
   caption="Usage of `Cache-Control` and `Expires` headers.", description="A bar chart showing the usage of `Cache-Control` and `Expires` headers.
-73.6% of desktop and 73.5% of mobile responses are served with a `Cache-Control` header.
-55.5% of desktop and 56.2% of mobile responses are served with an `Expires` header.
-54.8% of desktop and 55.4% of mobile responses use both `Cache-Control` and `Expires` header.
-25.6% of mobile and desktop responses did not include either header.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=188448640&format=interactive", sheets_gid="865734542", sql_file="cache_control_and_max_age_and_expires.sql"
+In desktop, 73.6% of responses are served with a `Cache-Control` header.
+55.5% are served with an `Expires` header, 54.8% use both `Cache-Control` and `Expires` header, and 25.6% did not include either header.
+In mobile, 73.5% of responses are served with a `Cache-Control` header, 56.2% are served with an `Expires` header, 55.4% use both `Cache-Control` and `Expires` header, and 25.6% did not include either header.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=188448640&format=interactive", sheets_gid="865734542", sql_file="cache_control_and_max_age_and_expires.sql"